Health-related outcomes data

-An interim release of primary care data for ~230,000 UK Biobank participants (up to 2016 or 2017 depending on the data supplier) was made available in 2019.
+Primary care data for ~230,000 UK Biobank participants (up to 2016 or 2017 depending on the data supplier) was made available in 2019.
 This dataset contains data from the GP system suppliers and contains coded clinical events (including consultations, diagnoses, procedures and laboratory tests), prescribed medications (including prescription date, drug code and, where available, drug name and quantity) and a range of administrative codes (e.g. referrals to specialist hospital clinics).
 The data are coded using READ2, CTV-3, BNF and DM+D.

 Hospital inpatient data

 Hospital inpatient data are available for the full cohort.
 This provides information on hospital admissions for each participant and includes data on date of admission, diagnosis (and underlying conditions) during admission, procedures and discharge information.
 These are coded using ICD-9, ICD-10, OPCS-3 and OPCS-4.
 Please refer to resource 138483 for more information on the inpatient data.

 For more details on how the data was collected, mapped and validated, recent changes to the data structure as well as further information on how to access the hospital inpatient data, please refer to our Essential Information page.